0x4D44/experiment/f1gp-port/README.md

 14. **Suzuka** (Japan)
 15. **Adelaide** (Australia)

-*Note: Montreal (Canada) has parser issues and is not currently available.*
+*Note: Montreal (Canada) track file (F1CT05.DAT) uses an incompatible file format and is not available.
+Extensive investigation confirmed the data structure differs fundamentally from other tracks.
+See `wrk_journals/2025.11.18 - Montreal Track Investigation.md` for technical details.*

 ## 📈 Performance